Are you naturally flexible?

 Healthy dancer workshop, New Blue Emerging Dance Festival, Toronto 2018

-EnhanceDance's Andrea Downie presented a workshop, Optimizing Dance Performance, with Nicole Hamilton of Inica Dance Industries and Kiah Brubacher-Cressman on behalf of Healthy Dancer Canada - The Dance Health Alliance of Canada at New Blue Emerging Dance Festival 18, June 4, 2018.
+EnhanceDance's Andrea Downie presented a workshop in Toronto, Optimizing Dance Performance, with Nicole Hamilton of Inica Dance Industries and Kiah Brubacher-Cressman on behalf of Healthy Dancer Canada - The Dance Health Alliance of Canada at New Blue Emerging Dance Festival 18, June 4, 2018.
 Topics include physical tools to optimize dance performance, injury prevention and management, and psychological tools to optimize dance performance.